 The visa under the Federal Skilled Worker Program (FSWP) is given to people who have professions which are required in Canada.
 You must check what kind of occupations Canada needs at the point you are planning to apply and obtain the necessary points.

-Business Immigrant Visa
+Canadian Business Immigrant Visas

 The Immigrant Investor Program is for people who will make investments in the Canadian economy and have a net worth of at least CAD$800,000.
 They must invest at least CAD$400,000 and the government will return this investment to them in 5 years without any interest.

-The Self-employed Persons Program is for people who have skills in business, athletics, culture, or farming and can start their own businesses.
+The Self-employed Persons visa is for people who have skills in business, athletics, culture, or farming and can start their own businesses.
 These people must demonstrate how they will finance the business as well as their skills in those particular areas.

 Other Canada Permanent Visas